YZ-Vista/ID-DMD-for-Fish-Body-Design/README.md

 ### A1s: Fluid Field Dynamics Analysis

 This part analyses the fluid-field dynamics of the fish swimming simulations, including pressure, velocity, and vorticity fields.
+The fish swimming motion was based on the blog: https://julialang.org/blog/2021/08/sharks/

 ### B: ID-DMD Identification